 - a commitment to the latest and most sound methods offered by the scientific community, including ongoing continuing education

 - a commitment to humane, gentle and fun training

 - Customized training plans that fit your lifestyle

-- A kind, gentle and productive professional relationship (meaning that I will treat you, the human, with the same kindness, understanding and respect with which I treat your pets.)
+- A kind, gentle and productive professional relationship (meaning that we will treat you, the human, with the same kindness, understanding and respect with which we treat your pets.)

 Is my parrot too old to train?